nivethitha2001/Bootcamp-Simple-Portfolio/README.md

-#bootcamp-protfolio front page of rock
+#bootcamp-portfolio front page for ROCK.